 Initial Award.
-Pursuant to the Outside Director Compensation Policy, each person who first becomes a non-employee director following the effective date of such policy will receive, on the first trading day after the later of the 2-month anniversary of such effective date or the date that the person first becomes a non-employee director, an initial award of stock options to purchase shares of the Company's common stock (the "Initial Award"), subject to such person continuing to be a non-employee director through the date the Initial Award is granted.
+Pursuant to the Outside Director Compensation Policy, each person who first becomes a non-employee director following the effective date of such policy and each individual who served as a non-employee director on the effective date of such policy will receive, on the first trading day after the later of the 2-month anniversary of such effective date or the date that the person first becomes a non-employee director, an initial award of stock options to purchase shares of the Company's common stock (the "Initial Award"), subject to such person continuing to be a non-employee director through the date the Initial Award is granted.
 The Initial Award will be a number of shares equal to the lesser of (i) 100,000 shares or (ii) such number of shares that results in the Initial Award having an aggregate grant date fair value (determined in accordance with U.S. GAAP) of \$300,000, with the number of shares subject to the Initial Award rounded to the nearest whole share.
 The Initial Award will be scheduled to vest in equal installments as to one-third of the shares subject to the Initial Award on each anniversary of the date that the person first became or becomes a non-employee director, subject to continued services to the Company through the applicable vesting dates.
 If the person was a member of the Board and also an employee, then becoming a non-employee director due to termination of employment will not entitle the person to an Initial Award.